Visa policy of the United States: Qualification process

 All visit, business, transit, student, and exchange visitor visa applicants must pay an application fee of US$185 to the consular section at a U.S. embassy or consulate in order to be interviewed by a consular officer who will determine if the applicant is qualified to receive a visa to travel to the United States (additionally, the officer may also ask the United States Department of State for a Security Advisory Opinion, which can take several weeks to resolve).
 The application fee is increased to $205 for most work visas and can be even higher for certain categories.

-Amongst the items included in the qualification decision are financial independence, adequate employment, material assets and a lack of a criminal record in the applicant's native country.
+Amongst the items included in the qualification decision are financial independence, adequate employment, material assets, and lack of a criminal record and other security risks.
 If the applicant is rejected, the application fee is not refunded.
 If the application is approved, nationals of certain countries must also pay a visa issuance fee, based on reciprocity.

-Nationals of certain countries must also pay a bond between $5,000 and $15,000, which is refunded after the expiration of the visa if the person has complied with its conditions.
-The One Big Beautiful Bill Act, enacted in July 2025, would also require nonimmigrants to pay a $250 "visa integrity fee", which would also be similarly refunded after compliance.
+The One Big Beautiful Bill Act, enacted in July 2025, would require nonimmigrants to pay a $250 "visa integrity fee", which would be refunded after the expiration of the visa if the person has complied with its conditions.

-Social media posts

-In April 2025, U.S. Secretary of State Marco Rubio ordered the review of social media accounts of visa applicants who had visited the Gaza Strip since 2007, to investigate their potential security risks.
-The Department of State also revoked the visas of some students who had criticized Israel's actions in Gaza.
+Visa bonds

+In August 2026, the Department of State finalized a previously established 12-month pilot program to test the feasibility of a visa bond system (with amounts of $5,000, $10,000, or $15,000 depending on the applicants circumstances) for B-1/B-2 visitor visa applicants from countries whose nationals have high overstay rates; where screening and vetting information is deemed insufficient causing the Department to have difficulty obtaining full background and criminal history information; or that offer citizenship by investment programs whereby the applicant obtained citizenship with no residency requirement.
+In August 2026, the program became permanent, and the bond amounts were increased to $10,000, $15,000, and $20,000, to be periodically adjusted with inflation.

+Nationals of the following countries are required to post a bond before receiving a B-1/B-2 visa:

+All visa holders who have posted a visa bond must enter and exit the United States through ports of entry designated by the Department of State.
+Compliance with the terms of the visa bond will result in its cancellation and the automatic return of the money if the visa holder's departure from the United States is recorded on or before the date to which they are authorized to stay in the United States; if the visa holder does not travel to the United States before the expiration of the visa; or if the visa holder is denied entry at arrival.
+Failure to comply with the terms of the bond will result in the forfeiture of the bond deposit.